 Meeting times and places are subject to change.
 Contact groups for most current information.

 Buddhist Sangha (from the Sanskrit for community) is for people who practice or are curious about any sect of Buddhist teachings (dharma).
-The group meets weekly on Tuesdays at 8:30 am and Thursdays at 8:30 pm via Zoom during distance learning.
-Please contact Buddhist Sangha for link to join.
-In addition, Buddhist Sangha takes periodic trips to local Buddhist centers, sponsors dharma talks each semester and provides a forum to share questions, experiences, and information related to any sect of Buddhist thought and practice.
+The group meets weekly on Tuesdays at 8:30 am and Thursdays at 8:30 pm via Zoom during distance learning or in-person on the Raymond Avenue veranda of the Chapel Tower.
+Buddhist Sangha also takes periodic trips to local Buddhist centers, sponsors dharma talks and provides a forum to share questions, experiences and information related to any sect of Buddhist thought and practice.
 Please contact Buddhist Sangha for meeting location and/or a link to join on Zoom.